chilts/node-date-recur/README.md

     .setDayOfMonth(29)
     .setMonthOfYear('Feb');

-// Friday the 13th can be qutie scary, so ping me when it occurs var fri13th = recur()
+// Friday the 13th can be quite scary, so ping me when it occurs var fri13th = recur()
     .setDayOfMonth(13)
     .setDayOfWeek('fri');